MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll.md

 3. Follow the on-screen prompts to finish enrolling and registering the device.

-The Microsoft Intune app and Microsoft Authenticator app automatically install and open on the device, which allows the device to be enrolled.
+The Microsoft Intune app or Company Portal app, and the Microsoft Authenticator app, automatically install and open on the device.
 You'll be locked in the enrollment process until it's complete.

 ## After enrollment